 Using many pillows is not the best way to elevate the head, because it puts people into a kind of sitting position, leading to squeezing/pressure around the waist.
 This can promote more reflux episodes.
 (Lying on one's left side, if comfortable, may decrease reflux).

 (5) We try NOT TO BEND OVER too often, and we try to AVOID STRAINING (Valsalva maneuver).
 We AVOID LIFTING HEAVY objects.
 (No weight lifting!) (at least until after no more reflux symptoms for 3 months).
-Sit without any pressure on the abdomen or stomach (knees lower than hips).
-Avoid running (shakes up the stomach), temporarily.
+Sit without any pressure on the abdomen or stomach (knees should be lower than hips).
+Avoid running (which shakes up the stomach), temporarily.
 Avoid gymnastics, etc., temporarily.
 Avoid all strenuous exercise, for at least 2 weeks.
 Easy walking is best, until fully recovered.

 (6) NO MORE TIGHT pants, belt, corset,--AVOID TIGHT CLOTHING, around waist, like tight elastic around waist, etc. Undo the top buttons or zippers, and wear shirts outside of pants or skirts, instead of tucked into waist.

 (7) Keep a FOOD DIARY for a week or two, to find which foods, beverages, ingredients, snacks, etc., may cause your reflux.
 Then, avoid these foods, etc., at least temporarily (for 2 weeks or longer):